jindulys/GithubPilot/README.md

 # Future Work

 There all tons of other API I haven't implementated, like **Search**.
-I will continuely make this repo better.
+I will continuously make this repo better.
 Welcome to pull request and open issues.